MultiChain/multichain-explorer/README.md

 System Requirements
 -------------------

-You must have Python 2.x installed on your system to run the explorer.
+You must have Python 2.x installed on your system to run MultiChain Explorer.

 On Ubuntu, you will need to install the following dependencies: